 These are a fabulous appetizer that are wonderful for holiday parties.
 I also plan on busting these out during our Chinese New Year celebrations.

 But, these make it into our typical dinner rotation too, often being served with rice and broccoli.
 We gobble these Asian quinoa meatballs up, and almost fight over any leftovers.
-I’m going to have to start doubling this recipe!
+I’ve even started doubling the recipe because my son loves to take the leftovers to school lunches.

 If I haven’t convinced you how savory and flavor packed these are–just know this: I hate touching raw meat.
 So, for me to put my hands in raw meat means that these are SOOO worth it.